nlpia/nlpia-bot/README.md

 - `pattern_bots.py`: regex patterns and greeting templates
 - `fuzzy_search_bots.py`: movie dialog fuzzy matching
-- `parul_bots.py` Wikipedia searches using conventional TFIDF like a search engine
+- `parul_bots.py`: Wikipedia searches using conventional TFIDF like a search engine
-- `eliza_bots.py` A python port of the ELIZA therapist bot
+- `eliza_bots.py`: A python port of the ELIZA therapist bot
+- `time_bots.py`: A time and productivity tracker that parses your git logs and bash history

 ```bash